 McAfee’s study also found 96 percent of healthcare organizations currently use cloud services, with 81 percent thinking “cloud-first.”
 This focus on public cloud is so intent, survey respondents predicted 80 percent of their organization’s IT budget will be spent on cloud solutions within the next 15 months.

-This growing trust of public cloud safety can be seen across industries, but especially through the payment card industry.
+This growing trust in public cloud safety can be seen across industries, but especially through the payment card industry.
 According to McAfee, most survey respondents said they believed:

 - Public cloud is more secure than private cloud